Exeter City Council

 Council borrowing nearly triples in three years as property acquisition and development loans mount

-Freedom of information request reveals five paragraph "outline business plan" for £55 million Guildhall shopping centre investment.
+Freedom of information request reveals five paragraph 'outline business plan' for £55 million Guildhall shopping centre investment.

-New Exeter local plan outline draft consultation
+New Exeter local plan cover

-BRIEFING ⁄ PLANNING & PLACE
+BRIEFINGS ⁄ PLANNING & PLACE

-New Exeter local plan outline draft consultation
+New Exeter Local Plan outline draft consultation

 Our guide to Exeter City Council's consultation as well as the national planning system reform threatening major changes that would require significant revision to the new plan before its submission to the planning inspectorate.